Unidata/gempak/README.md

 ## Required Libraries

 If your system uses standard locations for its compilers, X11/Motif libraries and make utilities, you do not needto change any settings.
 It's assumed both an ansi compatible C compiler and a Fortran 77 compatible compiler are available.

-To build locally from source, you must have the developer environments installed for X11, Open Motif and libXp.

-### X11

-* libX11
-* libX11-devel

-### Open Motif

-* openmotif
-* openmotif-devel
+Some operating systems provide the MOTIF libraries, but some only install them as an option.

 The Open Motif 2.3.4 source tarball can be downloaded from the <a href="http://sourceforge.net/projects/motif/files/">motif sourceforge page</a>.
 Binary packages are also available for <a href="http://sourceforge.net/projects/motif/files/">Red Hat, Fedora and Ubuntu</a> operating systems.

-Some operating systems provide the MOTIF libraries, but some only install them as an option.
-### libXp

-* libXp
-* libXp-devel

-### Full List of Required Libraries

-Some systems, most notably recent releases of Fedora Core (fc16 and fc17) require a number of packages be installed in order to successfully build OpenMotif and GEMPAK.
-Below is a list of all required packages, followed by a single yum install command to take care of them in one instance:
+The package <b>python-devel</b> is required to build GEMPAK against system Python or <a href="http://python-awips.readthedocs.io/en/latest/about.html#awips-ii-python-stack">AWIPS Python</a>.
+The Python package <b>python-awips</b> is not required to build GEMPAK, but is required at run-time when requesting EDEX grids such as <b>A2NAM</b> and <b>A2GFS</b>.

 * gcc
 * gcc-c++